ITRS-Group/cordial/tools/geneos/cmd/_docs/load.md

+# `geneos load`

-Load one or more instances from an archive created by `save`.
+Load one or more instances from an archive created by `geneos save`.